Five-a-side football: Futsal

 Futsal is a version of indoor five-a-side football developed in South America.
 It currently has two governing bodies: the Asociación Mundial de Futsal (AMF) and the Fédération Internationale de Football Association (FIFA).
+Futsal often is referred to as a more official version of Five-a-side, with many of the rules being similar if not the same.
+Although, much of Five-a-side's fluidity in officiating and officiality allows for it to be played in a broader scope.

 Indoor soccer

 Indoor soccer is an indoor variant played primarily in North America, typically with six-a-side teams on an ice hockey-sized pitch.

 Jorkyball

 Jorkyball is a 2vs2 format of football played in a plexiglass cage of 10m x 5m.
 The players can use the walls to pass and to score.
 The governing body is the Jorkyball International Federation.

 Beach soccer

 Beach soccer is a variation of five-a-side football that it is played on a sandy surface.
 Rules do not greatly differ from those found in regular five-a-side football.

 Seven-a-side pitch markings.
 Dimensions and shape of penalty area may differ for other variants.

 OmegaBall

 A variation with three five-a-side teams playing simultaneously on a circular pitch 60 yd in diameter.
 A team scores a point by advancing the ball through either of their opponents' goals.
 The game was invented and is seen primarily in the United States.